serraict/vine-floriday-adapter/work/backlog.md

 ## Next

-* about command should check if it is using the correct base url
+* about command should check if it is using the correct base url (like in the test)
+* add CustomerOffers
+* add contracts
 * Update CLI interface for sync commands to use new parameters from floriday-supplier-client v0.1.6
   * Add new options for batch_size and rate_limit_delay
   * Improve error reporting
   * Add progress feedback using new EntitySyncResult
-* New clis options
+* New cli options
   * sync last 100 items
   * sync first 100 items
   * use a different page number